 Financial aid is based on financial need.
 Financial need is determined by subtracting the Student Aid Index (SAI) from the college’s cost of attendance.
 The cost of attendance includes tuition, fees, housing and food, books, supplies, equipment, transportation and miscellaneous personal costs.
 The SAI is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA).

 Debt Secured by Reportable Assets

-The financial aid formula that is used to calculate the EFC considers the net worth of reportable assets, which is the market value of the reportable assets reduced by any debts secured by the assets.
+The financial aid formula that is used to calculate the SAI considers the net worth of reportable assets, which is the market value of the reportable assets reduced by any debts secured by the assets.

 Debts that are secured by non-reportable assets, such as mortgages on the family home and car loans, are not considered.
 Unsecured debts, like credit card debt, are not considered.

 On the other hand, mortgage debt secured by investment real estate will reduce the net worth of that real estate.
 Likewise, a margin loan on a brokerage account will reduce the net worth of the brokerage account.

 However, if a home equity loan on the family’s principal place of residence is used to buy a vacation home, the home equity loan does not reduce the net worth of the vacation home because it is secured by the family home and not the vacation home.

 Use our Financial Aid Calculator to estimate your financial need based on income, assets and other criteria.

 Using a home equity loan on the family home will decrease aid eligibility because the home equity loan is not secured by a reportable asset, but the proceeds from the loan are reported as an asset on the FAFSA.